Keeneland Race Course sign in Lexington Kentucky

 Getting There and Parking

 Gates open at 11 a.m. with first post at 1 p.m., but you really want to arrive between 9:30 and 10 a.m.
-Parking is free but the lots fill up fast.
-If you are not in the Green Lot by 10 a.m. you will likely end up in the Meadow lot, which is a longer walk to the track.
-General admission seating is first come first served, so the earlier you get there the better your spot.
+Parking is free but the lots fill up fast, so plan to get there early.
+General admission seating is first come first served, so the earlier you arrive the better your spot.
 If you want a picnic table on the apron or a good bench in the grandstand, get there early.
 The early bird gets the worm.

 What to Wear